friskgit/kmh_114/README.md

 -   Center included

-    Generate a file `spat_aed.txt` with the current speaker arrangments in Studio 114 according to [Speaker positions](#orgf10bb7c) for use with the Ircam spat package.
+    A setup file for the current speaker arrangments in Studio 114 according to [Speaker positions](#org24fb00d) for use with the Ircam spat package.

     In Max/MSP (Spat), make an object: `[spat.viewer @numspeakers 15 @showlistener 1 @viewpoint top @width 1200 @height 600]` and send it the following in a message: